-{pb 1}

-Considerations Addressed To The Archbishop Of Dublin

-*And The Clergy Who Signed The Petition To The House Of Commons For Protection*|
+{#Collected Writings Volume 1 - Ecclesiastical 1}

+{1}

+CONSIDERATIONS ADDRESSED TO THE ARCHBISHOP OF DUBLIN AND THE CLERGY WHO SIGNED THE PETITION TO THE HOUSE OF COMMONS FOR PROTECTION¦

-*[The following paper, printed now more than eight-and-thirty years ago, speaks for itself.
+[The following paper, printed now more than eight-and-thirty years ago, speaks for itself.
 It was sent privately to the Archbishop and Clergy, having been written some time before it was printed, and withheld, from anxiety as to the justness of the step; the course of the Archbishop and Clergy, with which I had from circumstances nothing personally to do, having greatly tried my spirit, and I was about twenty-six years old at the utmost, when it was written.
 I may mention that just at that time the Roman Catholics were becoming Protestants at the rate of 600 to 800 a week.
 The Archbishop (Magee) imposed, within the limits of his jurisdiction, the oaths of allegiance and supremacy; and the work everywhere instantly ceased.
 I remember Mr. R. Daly, since a prelate of the Establishment, saying to me after receiving it, You ought to become a Dissenter.
-I said, No; you have got into the wrong, and you want to put me there&#8212;but that you will not do.
+I said, No; you have got into the wrong, and you want to put me there -- but that you will not do.
 I attach no importance to the paper, which I have never read since, but as the first germing of truth which has since developed itself in the Church of God.
 It is published therefore just as it was first printed.
-All the actors are passed, everything is changed, so that there is no indiscretion in publishing it now.]*
+All the actors are passed, everything is changed, so that there is no indiscretion in publishing it now].

-My Lord and Brethren,

-I submit to you the following thoughts, occasioned originally by the Metropolitan Charge and Clerical Petition; but suppressed hitherto, from anxiety to take no step which I could not maturely judge to be taken according to the will of God.
-I do not *publish* them, because my object was to bring before the minds of those concerned the view which pressed upon my own, and by no means to make the world a judge of the conduct of Christ&#8217;s ministers, which it is not, unless they err from their principles; and if they do, it would be my part, while I might state my mind to them, to cover the. fault as it regards the world, where I supposed there was a fault committed.
+My Lord and brethren, <br>I submit to you the following thoughts, occasioned originally by the Metropolitan Charge and Clerical Petition; but suppressed hitherto, from anxiety to take no step which I could not maturely judge to be taken according to the will of God.
+I do not *publish* them, because my object was to bring before the minds of those concerned the view which pressed upon my own, and by no means to make the world a judge of the conduct of Christ's ministers, which it is not, unless they err from their principles; and if they do, it would be my part, while I might state my mind to them, to cover the fault as it regards the world, where I supposed there was a fault committed.
 This feeling has guided my conduct on the occasion, and I cannot but feel happy at the delay, as it has given the opportunity of bringing forward some other things, which will, I think, assist in determining the true character of the views from which they originate.
 If there should be anything harsh in the expression, I beseech your forgiveness, and that you

-| Dublin, 1827; not published.
+¦Dublin, 1827; not published.

 {2}